MoriyaShiine/enchancement/README.md

 Boots Enchantments:
 * Buoy: Causes you to walk on fluids, descending via sneaking.
 Holding jump while submerged or [Space] while wet propels you upward.
 Prevents floating.
 Grants a speed boost for some time after leaving water.
 * Bouncy: Negates fall damage.
 Launches you upward upon landing while not sneaking.
 Sneaking, moving, or bouncing will charge a super jump that can be released by jumping while holding [Space].
 * E-Speed: Sprinting while grounded builds up an E-Meter, increasing your movement speed.
-Holding [Space] while at full power allows you float.
+Holding [Space] while at full power allows you to float.
 * Sticky: Allows sliding down and jumping off walls.
 Leaves a trail of honey where you walk that slows mobs.

 Sword Enchantments: